-A thesis submitted in fulfilment of the requirements for the
+A thesis submitted in fulfilment of the requirements for the degree of Doctor of Philosophy

 This thesis is the result of the author's original research.
 It has been composed by the author and has not been previously submitted for examination, which has led to the award of a degree.